Near-Earth object: Projects to minimize the threat

 Several surveys have undertaken "Spaceguard" activities (an umbrella term), including Lincoln Near-Earth Asteroid Research (LINEAR), Spacewatch, Near-Earth Asteroid Tracking (NEAT), Lowell Observatory Near-Earth-Object Search (LONEOS), Catalina Sky Survey (CSS), Campo Imperatore Near-Earth Object Survey (CINEOS), Japanese Spaceguard Association, Asiago-DLR Asteroid Survey (ADAS) and Near-Earth Object WISE (NEOWISE).
 As a result, the ratio of the known and the estimated total number of near-Earth asteroids larger than 1 km in diameter rose from about 20% in 1998 to 65% in 2004, 80% in 2006, and 93% in 2011.
 The original Spaceguard goal has thus been met, only three years late.
 As of December 2024, 867 NEAs larger than 1 km have been discovered, of which one was discovered in 2024 and two in 2023.

 In 2005, the original USA Spaceguard mandate was extended by the George E. Brown, Jr. Near-Earth Object Survey Act, which calls for NASA to detect 90% of NEOs with diameters of 140 m or greater, by 2020.
 In January 2016, NASA announced the creation of the Planetary Defense Coordination Office (PDCO) to coordinate an effective threat assessment, response and mitigation effort, which reinforced the goal to detect 90% of NEOs 140 m or greater, but without a deadline.
 In September 2020, it was estimated that about half of these have been found, but objects of this size hit the Earth only about once in 30,000 years.
 In December 2023, using a lower absolute brightness estimate for smaller asteroids, the ratio of discovered NEOs with diameters of 140 m or greater was estimated at 38%.
-The Chile-based Vera C. Rubin Observatory, which will survey the southern sky for transient events from 2025, is expected to increase the number of known asteroids by a factor of 10 to 100 and increase the ratio of known NEOs with diameters of 140 m or greater to at least 60%, while the NEO Surveyor satellite, to be launched in 2027, is expected to push the ratio to 76% during its 5-year mission.
+The Chile-based Vera C. Rubin Observatory, which surveys the southern sky for transient events since 2025, is expected to increase the number of known asteroids by a factor of 10 to 100 and increase the ratio of known NEOs with diameters of 140 m or greater to at least 60%, while the NEO Surveyor satellite, to be launched in 2027, is expected to push the ratio to 76% during its 5-year mission.

 Survey programs aim to identify threats years in advance, giving humanity time to prepare a space mission to avert the threat.

 REP. STEWART: ... are we technologically capable of launching something that could intercept [an asteroid]? ...

 DR. A'HEARN: No. If we had spacecraft plans on the books already, that would take a year ...
 I mean a typical small mission ... takes four years from approval to start to launch ...